LLNL/shroud/docs/reference.rst

 .. uses tabs

-C_return_code
-    Code used to return from C wrapper.

 C_return_type
     Return type of the C wrapper function.
     If the **return_this** field is true, then set to ``void``.

-    If the **C_return_type** format is set, use its value.
-    Otherwise set to function's return type.
+    Set to function's return type.

 CXX_template
     The template component of the function declaration.